1820 Work Activities

 FLSA Calculations

-The hours based on the TANF cash assistance grant and the hours based on the FS allotment must be calculated separately.
-The composition of the TANF AU may be different from the FS AU.
-When doing calculations, fractions of an hour are retained to 1/100th of a whole number and dropped after the TANF and FS hours are added together.
+The hours based on the TANF cash assistance grant and the hours based on the SNAP allotment must be calculated separately.
+The composition of the TANF AU may be different from the SNAP AU.
+When doing calculations, fractions of an hour are retained to 1/100th of a whole number and dropped after the TANF and SNAP hours are added together.
 Fractions of an hour cannot be rounded up.

 In order to provide the participants with a consistent weekly schedule, we divide the monthly FLSA hours by four, keeping in mind that there will be some months that have five weeks.
 Therefore, the number of allowable hours must be reviewed monthly and recalculated whenever necessary.

-The maximum number of hours that can be permitted in a month is the sum of the TANF hours and the FS hours.
+The maximum number of hours that can be permitted in a month is the sum of the TANF hours and the SNAP hours.
 Refer to the example below:

 Example: